pav0107/bank-tech-test/README.md

 - I decided to write my solution in Ruby and test in RSpec.
 - I used Rubocop for my linter and SimpleCov to ensure good test coverage.
+- I started with a BankAccount class, getting deposit and withdraw functionality working.
+I then moved on to the statement, getting the most current one at the top.
+- I then moved on to the user interaction via the command line.

 ## User stories